kuhball/podman_caddy/readme.md

 # podman caddy
 This tool creates reverse-proxy entries in [caddy](https://caddyserver.com/).
 It's running within an seperate container in every pod for announcing the needed caddy route.

+Main reason to use this is the ability to create reverse-proxy entries without having to enable the docker api for automatic creation and sacrificing security.

 ## install